 - “Revenge bedtime procrastination” keeps you scrolling when you finally have free time.

 The good news?
-You can override most of this.
+You can override most of this with the right strategy.

 No caffeine 10 hours before bed (so if bedtime 10 PM → last coffee 12 PM).

 Get 5–15 min of direct sunlight within 30 min of waking (even if cloudy).
-Raises cortisol naturally, kills melatonin. - Temperature drop at night
+Raises cortisol naturally and shuts off melatonin. -

 Cool your bedroom to 16–19 °C (60–67 °F).
 Core body temperature needs to drop ~1 °C to fall asleep fast.

-Schedule a 6:30 AM call with a friend or join an online 5 AM club (yes, they exist). - Gradual shift (the sustainable way)
+Schedule a 6:30 AM call with a friend or join an online 5 AM club. -

 Once a month: stay up all night, watch sunrise outdoors, then sleep 12 PM–8 PM and restart.
 Brutal but resets even the worst chronotypes (used by military).